Edge of Tomorrow: Future

+Possible sequel

 In a December 2015 interview with Collider, McQuarrie said that Cruise had an idea for a sequel, and that the concept is "locked and loaded."
 In April 2016, Doug Liman had signed on to direct the sequel, while Race screenwriters Joe Shrapnel and Anna Waterhouse will write the script for the film.
-In October 2016, Liman stated that the film would "revolutionize how people make sequels", and went on to say that the story is "much better than the original film" and that it's "a sequel that's a prequel."
-In May 2017, Liman revealed that the title will be Live Die Repeat and Repeat and that both Cruise and Emily Blunt will reprise their roles from the first film.
+In October 2016, Liman stated that the film would "revolutionize how people make sequels", and went on to say that the story is "much better than the original film" and that it is "a sequel that's a prequel."
+In May 2017, Liman revealed that the title will be Live Die Repeat and Repeat and that both Cruise and Blunt will reprise their roles from the first film.
 In January 2018, Liman said that Live Die Repeat and Repeat could be his next film and that scheduling issues have been worked out and the film is moving steadily toward a window in which to start production.
 In March 2018, Liman said that he was now working with Jez Butterworth on a script rewrite for the film.
 Later that month, Blunt stated that she, Cruise and Liman were all enthusiastic about the project, but also noted that "It's a lot for all the stars to align for everyone to be free at the same time and available to do it at the same time."
 In March 2019, it was reported that Matthew Robinson would rewrite the screenplay, and in October, Liman confirmed that the script was finished.

 After numerous delays, Liman said on Instagram that the project was still in "planning stages" as of January 2020.
 In January 2021, Liman continued to suggest a sequel will eventually happen and merely needs the two stars to pull the trigger.
-Emily Blunt has since stated that due to the COVID-19 pandemic, the budget for another film would be "too expensive", casting further doubt on a possible sequel.
+Blunt has since stated that due to the COVID-19 pandemic, the budget for another film would be "too expensive", casting further doubt on a possible sequel.
+In June 2023, Blunt reiterated her interest in a returning for a sequel, but said she does not know when it would happen.
+That month, McQuarrie said that getting the sequel produced had been a complicated situation thus far.
+In August 2023, Blunt stated that Cruise's busy schedule was preventing production from moving forward.

+In January 2024, following a contractual partnership between Cruise and Warner Bros.
+Pictures, it was revealed that the actor will develop and appear in various projects from the studio.
+It was stated that co-heads/co-chairpeople Michael De Luca and Pamela Abdy had been in negotiations with Cruise to develop an Edge of Tomorrow sequel following the project's many delays.
+They discussed a potential sequel at a meeting that month.

+Television series

 In February 2022, it was revealed by Village Roadshow Pictures that Warner Bros.
 Pictures had been developing a television series spin-off of the film with intentions to release the show exclusively on HBO Max.